Is Refinancing Worth the Cost?

 Are you looking for a new mortgage?
-We will be glad to help!
-Call us at (512) 291-6100.
-Ready to begin?
-Apply Online Now.
+We will be glad to assist you!
+Give us a call at (512) 291-6100.
+Want to get started?
+Apply Now.

 Doing the Math

-Speaking of taxes, once you reduce your interest rate, of course you will also be reducing the paid interest amount that you'll be able to deduct on your federal income taxes.
-This is one more cost that some borrowers take into consideration.
+Speaking of taxes, once you reduce your interest rate, it follows that you'll also be lowering the paid interest amount that you may deduct from your federal income taxes.
+This is one more expense that borrowers take into consideration.
 We can help you do the math!
 Call us at (512) 291-6100.

 Most borrowers find that the monthly savings quickly outweigh the up-front cost of refinancing.
 We'll work with you to find out which loan program is ideal for you, looking at your cash on hand, the likelihood of selling your house in the near future, and how refinancing might effect your taxes.
 Call us at (512) 291-6100 to get started.